 - The first round of Maine Clean School Bus funding awarded 34 buses across 13 school districts in the fall of 2022.
 There will be another round of funding available for schools across the state in 2023.
 For more information and to access a survey for technical assistance to help plan your bus electrification projects and access funding, follow this link.

 Maine’s electric vehicle (EV) charging network is rapidly expanding, thanks in part to Efficiency Maine’s series of competitive solicitations for public Level 2 charging stations and frequent competitive grants for workplaces, multi-unit dwellings, and public sites.
 Learn more about how you can advocate for public charging in your community.

 While municipal governance structure varies town to town, local governments around the state implement important policies that impact land use, clean energy development, transportation, and more.
 Many towns and cities have Sustainability, Environment, or Energy committees that seek to advance local climate solutions.
-You can find your municipal website using this resource to see how your town approaches climate and clean energy issues.
-Additionally, see the below resources from the League of Women Voters for an updated overview of local government in Maine.
+See the below resources from the League of Women Voters for an updated overview of local government in Maine.

 - Guide to Local Government in Maine